dab2020/JF-secure/ReadMe.md

 ## Getting Started

 To get a local copy up and running follow these simple steps.
-Clone the repo and open the exe.nsi file in NSIS and compile it.
-You can experiment by changing the script and .bat files.
+Clone the repo and experiment by changing the script and .bat files.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
-* Dynamic Dns or a custom domain
+* A DDNS or custom domain
 * Port 80 & 443 forwarded to the machine
 * Exemption in firewall for port 80 & 443
-* remote access allowed in Jellyfin
+* Remote access allowed in Jellyfin

 ### Installation

-1. Download the latest release combined.zip
+1. Download the latest release
-2. Extract it
-3. Run the JF-secure_install.exe  (keep install location as default)
-4. Open the caddyFile and edit the first line to your Jellyfin duckdns or custom domain
-5. copy the caddy file to C:\caddy
-6. Run the initial.bat file
+2. Run the installer
-7. In the pop-up box select select-me-in-NSSM.bat and click OK
+3. Click the shortcut on the desktop
+4. Then press a
+5. Input the domain as well as the Jellyfin Server address when prompted
-8. You are all good to go
+6. You are all good to go

 <!-- USAGE EXAMPLES -->